The Clear Edge

 Past efforts continued producing results.
 That’s multiplication.

-Founders cap revenue by thinking in addition (more hours = more money) instead of multiplication (better systems = disproportionate returns).
+Founders cap revenue by thinking in addition, where more hours mean more money, instead of multiplication, where better systems create disproportionate returns from the same hours.

 Here’s the system that turns addition into multiplication.

 Every business has multiplication opportunities in three areas: delivery leverage, asset leverage, and time leverage.
-Most founders focus on the wrong one.
+Most founders pour effort into whichever area screams loudest instead of deliberately choosing the highest-multiplication move.

 The question isn’t “How do I work more efficiently?”—it’s “How do I make one hour produce ten times the result?”